Kettenhoax/gazebo_ros_four_wheel_steering/README.md

 The joint names in the following configuration example are the defaults, and those joints are required for the plugin to work.
 Wheel radius, wheelbase, track and steering offset are determined from the joint distances and collision geometry in the model.

+## Model

+The model uses a joint with multiple parents for each wheel kingpin.
+The kinematic chain for steering mechanics are only modelled in sdf, as part of a `<gazebo>` element in the URDF model.
+There are two joint motors for steering, and four traction motors for the wheels.
+In URDF, the kingpin joint is only parented to base_link, so the tf tree can be visualized.

+If you model your own vehicle, you can use the urdf macros in the urdf subfolder.

+## Parameters

+The following parameters can be passed as children on the sdf plugin element.

+* `steering_gear_transmission_ratio` (required): conversion ratio for wheel steering angle to steering gear angle (gear angle = wheel angle * -steering_gear_transmission_ratio)
+* `latency`: seconds to wait before applying commands to the joint motors, useful to simulate real-world latency of vehicle commands
+* `command_timeout`: seconds to wait until invalidating the last command and setting motor target velocity to zero, latency will be added implicitly
+* `update_rate`: update rate in Hz
+* `{joint_name}_pid_gain`: gains in order PID for respective joint motor
+* `{joint_name}_i_range`: integral error bounds for respective joint motor
+* `{joint_name}`: change the plugins search name for logical joint

+Parameters on the geometry of the vehicle are derived from the links and joints on the model.

+Gazebo subscribes to the following topics.

+* `cmd_4ws`: drive commands of type `four_wheel_steering_msgs/msg/FourWheelSteeringStamped`
+* `pid/{joint_name}`: PID state of type `control_msgs/msg/PidState`

+### Example

 ```xml
 <model>
     ...